Skip Nav Skip to Search

 To maintain a state of readiness for equipment and personnel to respond to a terrorist incident.

-23. Exercises: That any exercise conducted with OKOHS grant funds must comply with HSEEP and NIMS requirements.
+25. Exercises: Any exercise conducted with OKOHS grant funds must comply with Homeland Security Exercise and Evaluation Program (HSEEP) and Nation Incident Management System (NIMS) requirements.
 These requirements can be found at http://hseep.dhs.gov.
 Exercise documentation, including but not limited to: objectives, after-action reports, and participants, must be coordinated with and submitted to the OKOHS Training and Exercise Coordinator.

-24. False Claims Act and Program Fraud Civil Remedies (Agreement Article 12): All recipients must comply with the requirements of 31 U.S.C. § 3729 which set forth that no recipients of federal payments shall submit a false claim for payment.
+26. False Claims Act and Program Fraud Civil Remedies: All recipients must comply with the requirements of 31 U.S.C. § 3729 which set forth that no recipients of federal payments shall submit a false claim for payment.
 See also 38 U.S.C. § 3801-3812 which details the administrative remedies for false claims and statements made.

-25. Federal Debt Status (Agreement Article 11): All recipients are required to be non-delinquent in their repayment of any Federal debt.
+27. Federal Debt Status: All recipients are required to be non-delinquent in their repayment of any Federal debt.
 Examples of relevant debt include delinquent payroll and other taxes, audit disallowances, and benefit overpayments.
-See OMB Circular A-129 and form SF-424, item number 17 for additional information and guidance.
+See OMB Circular A-129 and form SF-424B, item number 17 for additional information and guidance.

-26. Financial Guidelines (Agreement Article 20): The Sub-grantee shall comply with the most recent version of the Administrative Requirements, Cost Principles, and Audit Requirements.
-A non-exclusive list of regulation commonly applicable to FEMA greats are listed below:
+28. Financial Guidelines: The Sub-grantee shall comply with the most recent version of the Administrative Requirements, Cost Principles, and Audit Requirements.
+A non-exclusive list of regulation commonly applicable to FEMA grants are listed below:

-27. Fly America Act of 1974 (Agreement Article 10): All recipients must comply with Preference for U.S. Flag Air Carriers: Travel supported by U.S. Government funds requirement, which states preference for the use of U.S. flag air carriers (air carriers holding certificates under 49 U.S.C. §41102) for international air transportation of people and property to the extent that such service is available, in accordance with the International Air Transportation Fair Competitive Practices Act of 1974 (49 U.S.C. §40118) and the interpretative guidelines issued by the Comptroller General of the United States in the March 31, 1981, amendment to Comptroller General Decision B138942.
+29. Fly America Act of 1974: All recipients must comply with Preference for U.S. Flag Air Carriers: (air carriers holding certificates under 49 U.S.C. § 41102) for international air transportation of people and property to the extent that such service is available, in accordance with the International Air Transportation Fair Competitive Practices Act of 1974 (49 U.S.C. § 40118) and the interpretative guidelines issued by the Comptroller General of the United States in the March 31, 1981, amendment to Comptroller General Decision B138942.

 The Sub-grantee agrees that Homeland Security Information Network (HSIN) must serve as the primary vehicle by which information /intelligence is shared with DHS/FEMA as part of the fusion process across the Federal, State, local, regional, tribal and private sectors.
 All statewide information sharing and analysis centers utilizing HSGP funds must establish connectivity with the DHS/FEMA Homeland Security Operations Center (HSOC) via the HSIN to comply with FEMA policy legislation as outlined in the Program Guidance.

-29. Hotel and Motel Fire Safety Act of 1990 (Agreement Article 9): In accordance with Section 6 of the Hotel and Motel Fire Safety Act of 1990, 15 U.S.C. §2225(a), all recipients must ensure that all conference, meeting, convention, or training space funded in whole or in part with Federal funds complies with the fire prevention and control guidelines of the Federal Fire Prevention and Control Act of 1974 15 U.S.C. §2225.
+31. Hotel and Motel Fire Safety Act of 1990: In accordance with Section 6 of the Hotel and Motel Fire Safety Act of 1990, 15 U.S.C. §2225(a), all recipients must ensure that all conference, meeting, convention, or training space funded in whole or in part with Federal funds complies with the fire prevention and control guidelines of the Federal Fire Prevention and Control Act of 1974 15 U.S.C. §2225.

 *Interoperable Communications (IOC) equipment must comply with OKOHS state minimum standards (see http://www.ok.gov/homeland/Interoperable_Communications/Minimum_Standards_for_Communication_Equipment_Purchases/index.html)

-32. Inventory: That during the term of this grant and for three years following termination of the OKOHS/DHS/FEMA grant (which may be extended beyond the date set in the attached Sub-grantee Award document) the Sub-grantee is responsible for proper reporting, for maintenance of an inventory tracking system and for assuring the location of all equipment purchased through this grant.
+34. Inventory: During the term of this grant and for three years following termination of the OKOHS/DHS/FEMA grant which may be extended beyond the date set in the attached Sub-grantee Award document the Sub-grantee is responsible for proper reporting, for maintenance of an inventory tracking system and for assuring the location of all equipment purchased through this grant.
 A physical inventory of the property must be taken, the results reconciled with the property records at least once every two years, and submitted to OKOHS.
 Inventory records must be maintained which include:

 • Description of the property;

-34. Lobbying (Article 8): All recipients must comply with 31 U.S.C. §1352, which provides that none of the funds provided under an award may be expended by the recipient to pay any person to influence, or attempt to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with any Federal action concerning the award or renewal.
+37. Lobbying Prohibitions: All recipients must comply with 31 U.S.C. §1352, which provides that none of the funds provided under an award may be expended by the recipient to pay any person to influence, or attempt to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with any Federal action concerning the award or renewal.
 See Schedule 2

 That all procurement transactions, whether negotiated or competitively bid and without regard to dollar value, shall be conducted in a manner that will provide maximum open and free competition.